|AT A GLANCE||PRICING||HEADLINE|

-Layla has that distinct memory foam feel that hugs your body and kinda sucks you in.
-It however won’t be the best for combo sleepers who are going to be moving around throughout the night, as they might get that “stuck” feeling, at least on the Soft side—you shouldn’t really have any issues on the Firm side.
+Layla has a fluffy memory foam feel that hugs your body and kinda sucks you in.
+It however won’t be the best bed ever for combo sleepers who are going to be moving around throughout the night, as they might get a little resistance, at least on the Soft side—you shouldn’t really have any issues on the Firm side.
 Also, Layla uses copper-infused memory foam, which will help to disperse heat within the mattress.

 When we think Nest Alexander Hybrid, we think plush.
 This bed is constructed of both coils for durability and memory foam for comfort, with a soft pillow topper that you sort of nestle into as you lay down.

 Nest Bedding offers three different firmness levels for this mattress: plush, medium, and luxury firm.
 The medium level is their most popular, and it’s about a medium to medium-soft in terms of firmness.

 The medium option should do a good job of accomodating most body types, but if you have a particularly big build, you might even want to look into the luxury firm option.
 It should also be good for combo sleepers who switch positions during the night because it’s a fairly responsive bed.